 If you’ve tried tips 1-4 above already, and it hasn’t stopped your rice cooker from boiling over, then try using a different kind of rice.

-So branch out a little and try something new.
-Long-grain rice like Jasmine rice will go with any meal, and it is less likely to cause boiling over due to starch.
+Branch out a little and try something new.
+Long-grain rice like Jasmine rice will go with any meal, and it is less likely to cause boiling over due to the starch content.

 Try these five methods to prevent your rice cooker from boiling over.
 It’s likely that one of them (or a few of them in combination) will fix your issue.